-Massachusetts law provides for imprisonment in a jail or house of correction for up to one year, or for a fine of not less than one hundred dollars (\$100) for anyone who causes to be made a false alarm of fire
+Massachusetts law provides for imprisonment in a jail or house of correction for up to one year, or for a fine of not less than one hundred dollars (\$100) for anyone who causes to be made a false alarm of fire (M.G.L. c.

-(M.G.L. c.
 269, § 13).
 Anyone apprehended making a false alarm on school property will be suspended and referred to the authorities for court action.

-For more information and details about the Malden Public Schools District Safety plan please visit the Malden Public Schools website.
+For more information and details about the Malden Public Schools District Safety plan please visit: https://maldenps.org/information/school-safety-procedures/.